10 Magical Ice Skating Rinks For A Perfect Winter Outing

 Cromwell Road, Kensington, SW7 5BD.
 Nearest station: South Kensington.
 Open most days from 10am – 9pm, adult tickets start from £12.65 and can be booked here.

-Another of London’s most iconic ice skating venues has returned for 2018, and they’ve got a couple of new tricks.
-The biggest one is Skate Lates, which are evening sessions that feature specially curated music playlists, from 90s hip-hop to R&B. Messrs Fortnum & Mason are once again running the rinkside show, offering champagne and chocolate fondue at the Skate Lodge, and twinkly goodness at the Christmas Arcade.
+Amongst the most iconic of the city’s ice skating venues, the Somerset House rink is not to be missed.
+Their popular Skate Lates – evening sessions with specially curated music playlists – will make a return for 2018, whilst Messrs Fortnum & Mason are once again running the rinkside show.
+Find champagne and chocolate fondue at the Skate Lodge, and twinkly goodness at the Christmas Arcade.

 Strand, WC2R 1LA.
 Nearest station: Temple.
 Open from 8:45am – 22:15 most days, tickets start from £7.50 and can be purchased here.